 BullGuard VPN – Performance

-Why buy BullGuard VPN?
+Should you buy BullGuard VPN?

-NordVPN, headquartered in Panama, provides an independently audited guarantee that it doesn’t log any information that could be used to identify users, but the addition of UK-based BullGuard’s corporate infrastructure adds some ambiguity to that.
+NordVPN, headquartered in Panama, provides an independently audited guarantee that it doesn’t log any information that could be used to identify users, although the addition of UK-based BullGuard’s corporate infrastructure adds some ambiguity to that.

 Bullguard and NordVPN were the fastest services in this month’s tests, but NordVPN’s browser plugins and reliable iPlayer support make it a better choice for streaming media fans.